Law Lan

-Law Lan (羅蘭) MH JP (born Lo Yin-ying (盧燕英); 13 November 1934), is a veteran Hong Kong actress in both the film and TV industry.
+Helena Law Lan (羅蘭) (born Lo Yin-ying (盧燕英); 13 November 1934), is a veteran Hong Kong actress in both the film and TV industry.

 Career

 She started in the film industry in 1939, cast in antagonistic roles during the black and white film era.
 It was during this time that she took the stage name of "Law Lan" based on the advice of her boss because he said the name was reminiscent of Shanghai socialites (交際花), and this name better suited the type of roles that she played.

-In 1971, Law Lan joined TVB and took part in numerous drama series.
+In 1971, Law joined TVB and took part in numerous drama series.
 Here, she played a variety of different characters instead of only being cast in antagonistic roles as she had previously.
 She also took part in the popular nightly variety show, Enjoy Yourself Tonight, which included skits, singing, dancing, and variety games, filmed in front of a live audience.